Bethany R. Lee, Associate Dean for Research & Associate Professor

 Her research is centered on services for youth involved in the public systems of child welfare and/or mental health.
 She is also interested in advanced statistical methods.
-She has recently completed a project funded by the Annie E. Casey Foundation to evaluate an effort to transition youth from group care settings to family care.
-She is also working on a project funded by the Center for Medicaid Services to identify common practice elements of engagement and placement prevention.
+She is currently working on a project funded by the Center for Medicaid Services to identify common practice elements of placement prevention and training public child welfare workers and interns on the common elements of child mental health.
+In addition, she leads the Maryland evaluation team for the Multi-State Child Health Insurance Program Reauthorization Act (CHIPRA) Project to improve access to community-based services for youth with mental health needs.

 As a West Baltimore resident, Dr. Lee is involved in community development and advocacy efforts in her neighborhood.
 She volunteers at Sandtown Habitat for Humanity and is an elected representative on the Baltimore City Western District Police Community Affairs Council.